williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/users.md

 Deletes a user permanently.
 This operation can only be performed on users that have a `DEPROVISIONED` status.  **This action cannot be recovered!**

-This operation on a user that hasn't been deactivated causes that user to be deactivated.
+This operation on a user that hasn&#8217;t been deactivated causes that user to be deactivated.
 A second delete operation is required to delete the user.

 ##### Request Parameters